Skip to main content

 Payments & KYC

-- Minimum redemption is 100 SC ($100), which is double the $50 floor at most peers (WOW Vegas, Chumba, Stake.us).
+Minimum redemption is 100 SC ($100), which is double the $50 floor at most peers (WOW Vegas, Chumba, Stake.us).
 Methods are Standard ACH Bank Transfer and Instant Bank Transfer (push-to-card).
-In my May 2026 testing the ACH request was KYC-approved in 4 hours and funds posted to my bank in 1.6 business days, comfortably inside the advertised 48-hour window.
-No fees were deducted.
+The operator advertises a 48-hour redemption window for ACH transfers.
+No redemption fees are charged.
 No cryptocurrency redemption option.
-Reported per-request cap is around $60,000 per the Casino.org review but I did not come close to testing it.
+Reported per-request cap is around $60,000 per the Casino.org review.

 General